seanpmaxwell/Trool/README.md

 - The table has one condition and one action.
 There's also 2 rules: `Set Price - Regular` and `Set Price - Season` respectively.
 Look on row 30 at the operations for the condition and action.
 On the left side of each operation we can see the properties `option` and `price`.
-This means that each Ticket instance object passed in must have getters for the `option` and `price` properties or else an error will get thrown.
+This means that each Ticket instance object passed in must have getters/setters for the `option` and `price` properties or else an error will get thrown.
 If you're not using TypeScript you'll have to look up how TypeScript implements getters and setters under the hood.

 - The first rule `Set Price - Regular` will take the value for `option` and check and see if it's value